miniwinwm/BluePillDemo/BluePillDemo_SIM800L_MQTT_FreeRTOS/readme.txt

 - The connection to the MQTT broker is closed, the TCP connection is closed, the modem is powered down.

-The buffers for the serial port (and thence the TCP connection) are only small as the BluePill's processor is only small.
+The buffers for the serial port (and thence the TCP connection) are small as the BluePill's processor is small.
 Therefore this code is only suitable for sending MQTT messages up to a few 10's of bytes in size.
 The GPRS connection is also slow and messages need to be sent slowly within the capabilities of the GSM connection.
 If you need to send kilobyes of data at megabits of speed get a 4G